 A: He knew I wanted green because I’m obsessed with green.

-N: I actually proposed with a fake ring.
-It had a fake emerald in the middle surrounded by diamonds.
-But it was a really nice ring and we wanted to replicate it.
-But then we realised that emerald is quite a soft stone compared to diamonds.
-So we decided that it would be better to use emeralds for the small stones and put a diamond in the middle.
+N: I actually proposed with a placeholder ring with a fake emerald in the middle surrounded by diamonds which we wanted to replicate.
+But then we realised that emerald is quite a soft stone compared to diamond, so we decided that it would be better to use emeralds for the small halo stones and put a diamond in the middle.

-A: And it was important that we kept the same shape as the first ring, because he picked it.
+A: It was important that we kept the same shape as the first ring, because Nicolas had picked it.
 Even though it wasn’t the real ring for the proposal, he still chose that shape.
-So now it’s fun to think that we created this ring together.
-We worked with our design consultant to find something sustainable and not too fragile.
-It was great to see what they could do from that initial design.
+It’s fun to think that we created this ring together.
+We worked with our design consultant to find something sustainable and not too fragile and it was amazing to see what they could do from that initial design.